-Welcome to the Texas Fashion Collection at the University of North Texas.
+Welcome to the Texas Fashion Collection in the College of Visual Arts and Design at the University of North Texas.

-The Texas Fashion Collection is dedicated to preserving and documenting historically significant fashion, as an educational resource for students, researchers, and the general public.
+The TFC is dedicated to preserving and documenting historically significant fashion, as an educational resource for students, researchers, and the general public.
 This mission draws from a long history of institutions and individuals with a passion for fashion history and design.